 To qualify for benefits under one of the SSA’s Federal disability programs, an individual must be below retirement age (65) and have a “medically determinable” impairment that has lasted or is expected to last for at least 12 months.
 SSA uses a 5-Step evaluation for determining if a claimant qualifies for disability benefits under one of its programs.

-At Silver & Silver, we’ll help you determine whether you meet the SSA’s definition of disability and walk you through the process step-by-step.
+At Silver & Silver, our qualified Social Security disability attorneys will help you determine whether you meet the SSA’s definition of disability and walk you through the process step-by-step.
 Contact us today for a free consultation.